Yonatan Karp-Rudin

 Solutions

-• Delegate the method to the instance if possible.
+• Delegate the method to the instance, if feasible.

 Examples